-Another relatively cheap wheel-on smart trainer is the Cycleops Magnus.
-While it doesn't have the features or performance of the Hammer, it's much less expensive and is compatible with Zwift, VirtualTraining and many others.
+Another relatively cheap wheel-on smart trainer is the Bkool Go.
+While it doesn't have the features or performance of the pricier categories on this list, it's much less expensive and is compatible with Zwift, VirtualTraining and many others.

-Aside from its power accuracy, the Magnus comes with both Bluetooth and ANT+ connectivity, so it's compatible with third-party software.
+Like all Smart trainers, the Go comes with both Bluetooth and ANT+ connectivity, so it's compatible with third-party software.
 It also has a quick-release skewer system that's common to most wheel-on trainers.

-While the Magnus doesn't have many stand-out or advanced features, it's a solid smart trainer that's available for a great price.
+While the Bkool Go doesn't have many stand-out or advanced features, it's a solid smart trainer that's available for a great price.

 What's the Cheapest Smart Turbo Trainer?

 The cheapest smart trainer that we recommend is the Tacx Vortex.
 There are cheaper models on the market, such as the Elite Quibo, but the Vortex provides a great balance between performance and price.